jirkapok/Presentations/TestableCalculator/readme.md

 3. Change the Console UI methods from static to instance methods
 4. Extract Calculate method from Main by consuming Console UI
 5. Extract IUserInterface from ConsoleUserInterface class
+6. test the Calculate method in program class